mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto_52esr_only.md

 ### How

-* **If Plan A happened for pushing to mirrors and graph expired**, you'll need to create it according sans the pushing-to-mirrors (which at this point already happened).
+* If Plan A from above `Push artifacts to releases directory` was successful but now the graph has expired, you will need to create the second graph in a similar manner to "Plan B" from above but this time we can strip the `pushing-to-mirrors` related tasks since that is done:

 ```bash
 ssh `whoami`@buildbot-master85.bb.releng.scl3.mozilla.com  # host we release-runner and you generate/submit new release promotion graphs